roboticeyes/openrex/doc/rex-spec-v1.md

 the scenenode is an intermediate node in the scenegraph.
 All leafnodes in the scenegraph have to contain geometry information.

-#### Data Type Track (9)
+#### Data Type Track (7)

 This data block can be used to describe a 3D track.
 A track is a sequence of a 3D position and orientation of an AR device.
 The orientation is stored as a normalized normal vector of the device's LookAt vector.
+The LookAt vector is pointing from the center of the device in the direction of the camera (outward).
 The timestamp is using the UNIX time, the number of seconds elapsed since January 1, 1970 UTC.

 | **size [bytes]** | **name**   | **type** | **description**                    |
 |------------------|------------|----------|------------------------------------|